| Description:

 provisions of this Article.

-subject matters not specifically dealt with in paragraphs (a), (b), (c), or
+(e) During the term of this agreement, pending notices coveringsubject matters not specifically dealt with in paragraphs (a), (b), (c), or

 (d) of this Article need not be withdrawn and new notices covering such